Michaelangel007/rf_guide/appendix_b_build_guide.md

 * ![Blight Cyst Oils](pics/blight/Blight_Cyst_oils.png)

-You will be limited to "starter" oils: Clear, Sepia, and Amber so you can craft Verdant.
-A decent Annoints is _Robust_ until you get the more useful Black Oil later after the campaign which unfortunately is FAR too tedious to grind (crafting requires 3^9 = 19,683 Clear Oils!) in Act 3.
+You will be limited to "starter" oils: Clear, Sepia, and Amber so you can craft Verdant and Teal.
+A decent Annoint is _Robust_ until you get the more useful Black Oil after the campaign which unfortunately is FAR too tedious to grind (crafting requires 3^9 = 19,683 Clear Oils!) in Act 3.

 At end game _Combat Stamina_ is a great annoint.